wraith-labs/wraith/USAGE.md

 Below is an example Go file which produces a working Wraith.
 It should give you a good starting point.

 The file can be built by invoking the `go build` command with the name of the file as the first and only parameter.
+Make sure to `go get` any dependencies first.

 More advanced users may wish to use a tool like [garble](https://github.com/burrowers/garble) to make their binaries harder to reverse-engineer.